A Reverse Black Hole Information Problem: Introduction

 One may wonder whether we have seen evidence for the existence of chaotic radiation states before.
 They are reminiscent of the fact that generic states, even at low energies, are susceptible to turbulent instabilities~\cite{Bizon:2011gg, Dias:2011ss}.
 These turbulent instabilities are perhaps indicative of a lack of predictability and a precursor for thinking of these states as being chaotic.

 Another challenging aspect of small black holes is the decomposition of the chaotic sector into black hole and radiation states.
 This decomposition cannot be based on conserved charges, as time evolution mixes the two sectors.
 From the gravitational point of view, black hole states localise energy in the centre of AdS as much as possible.
 This suggests that a probe that is sensitive to radial location might be a suitable candidate to distinguish black hole and radiation states.
-Black hole formation can be detected using boundary correlators, for example, in~\cite{balasubramanianHolographicParticleDetection2000, balasubramanianTypicalityThermalityAnalytic2008,takayanagiMeasuringBlackHole2010,BalBer112,BalBer11,Anous2016}, and in section \ref{sec:detect_BH}, we will propose that two-point functions of simple operators are suitable probes for distinguishing black hole and radiation states, and conjecture that black holes are the states which minimise two-point functions.
+Black hole formation can be detected using boundary correlators, for example, in~\cite{balasubramanianHolographicParticleDetection2000, balasubramanianTypicalityThermalityAnalytic2008,takayanagiMeasuringBlackHole2010,BalBer112,BalBer11,Anous2016}, and, in section \ref{sec:detect_BH}, we will propose that two-point functions of simple operators are suitable probes for distinguishing black hole and radiation states, and conjecture that black holes are the states which minimise two-point functions.
 This is particularly interesting for small, evaporating black holes in AdS, as they are atypical states and their existence is transient, so it is useful to have a diagnostic for when they are present.
-The fact that bulk radial locality is important is one of the motivations for a toy model of the coarse-graining of small, evaporating black holes in AdS in appendix~\ref{ap: toy model}.

 The existence of chaotic sectors in CFTs for conformal dimensions in the small, unstable black hole range, well below the threshold for large black holes, is mysterious from the CFT point of view.
 In $\cN=4$ SYM, these are operators with dimensions scaling as $N^{\alpha}$ with some $\alpha<2$, and for 2d CFTS as $c^{\alpha}$ with $\alpha<1$.
 For gauge theories, it has been proposed that these theories admit partially deconfined phases where a subgroup deconfines, and that these phases are relevant for small black holes \cite{Ber06,AspBer09,HanMal17,Ber18,HanIsh19,HanJev19}, but we are not aware of many quantitative tests of this idea.
 We will discuss some aspects of partial deconfinement in section \ref{sec: deconfinement}, but we will not consider the subtleties of how to break the R-symmetry in the gauge theory that corresponds to the localisation of the dual black hole on the compact space \cite{HolKum07}.